-Not only is it the largest country in Eastern Europe, Ukraine, in fact, the second largest country in the entire European continent, the largest being Russia.
+Ukraine is the largest country in Eastern Europe, in fact, the second largest country in the entire European continent.
 Kiev (Kyiv), the Ukrainian capital city, is situated along the Dnieper River in the north-central region.
 With a strategic location, Ukraine shares its borders with important countries and water bodies like –

 - Belarus to the North

 - The Sea of Azov and the Black sea to the South

 - Hungary, Slovakia, and Poland to the West

 According to the estimation of 2017, Ukraine has a population of approximately 42.5 million (excluding Crimea), which makes it the 32nd most populous country in the world.
 The official language of the country is Ukrainian and its alphabet is Cyrillic.
 Speaking in terms of geographical area, Ukraine, including Crimea, has an area of 603,628 sq. km (233,062 sq. mi) making it the largest country entirely within Europe and 46th largest country in the world.Ranking 84th on the Human Development Index, Ukraine, a developing country, reported the lowest personal income in 2018, and the second lowest GDP per capita in Europe.
 However, because of its extensive fertile farmlands, Ukraine is one of the largest grain exporters in the world.
 The country also maintains the second-largest military in Europe after that of Russia.